ifelipa/ProyectoDAW/README.md

 ## How?
-<center>The code is viewable in https://github.com/ismafel/ProyectoDAW.
+<center>The code is viewable in https://github.com/ismafel/ProyectoDAW and https://gitlab.com/ismael.felipa/Proyecto-DAW

 This project was done by Ismael Felipa and Jordi Felip.</center>